Benefits of Virtual Reality in Education

 Developing Collaboration and Social Skills

-Virtual reality improves teamwork and social skills through creating exciting, collaborative learning environments.
-Students can safely communicate and investigate learning topics virtually in pairs, groups in the educational metaverse – all of which benefits interaction and collaboration in the classroom!
+Virtual reality improves teamwork and social skills by creating exciting, collaborative learning environments.
+Students can safely communicate and investigate learning topics virtually in pairs or groups within the educational metaverse – enhancing interaction and collaboration in the classroom.

 Virtual reality benefits special education by creating new opportunities and opening up accessibility.
-From immersive sensory rooms to important life skills, teachers can create personalised learning environments that align to students’ specific learning contexts and meet their individual needs.
+From immersive sensory rooms to life skills scenarios, teachers can craft personalised experiences that fit individual needs and contexts.

 Research into the benefits of VR in education

-We have collected a repository of helpful evidence and sources of how virtual reality has the capacity to push the boundaries of teaching, and how VR can help students meet learning outcomes.
+We have collected a repository of helpful evidence and sources of how virtual reality has the capacity to push boundaries of teaching, and how VR can help students meet learning outcomes.
+Check out the below paper.

 Benefits of Taking a Virtual Field Trip in Immersive Virtual Reality: Evidence for the Immersion Principle in Multimedia Learning